Skip Navigation

 Synopsis

 My research addresses the nature of genetic variation that underlies speciation and adaptation.
 Specifically, I attempt to unravel how genetic changes at the molecular level can lead to phenotypic changes of evolutionary significance.
 A major thrust of my research program has been to understand how genetic variation within populations translates into variation between populations and species, and to determine the impact of natural selection on this process.
-In my current work I am targeting specific genetic systems to determine how they could be involved in generating reproductive isolation through hybrid breakdown.
-I am also examining the physiological and fitness consequences of variation in these targeted genes.
-My work has been on two different systems-copepods and moths.
+In my current work I am targeting specific genetic systems and using genome-wide approaches to determine the regions of the genome that could be involved in generating reproductive isolation that occurs after mating (postzygotic reproductive isolation).
+I am also examining the physiological and fitness consequences of genetic variation using both targeted gene and genome-wide approaches.
+Specifically we are looking at the evolution of temperature and salinity adaptation across populations.
+My work to date has largely focused on two primary systems systems-copepods and moths.

 Copepods:

 The harpacticoid copepod Tigriopus californicus inhabits rocky, intertidal splash pools in a patchy distribution along the west coast of North America.
 Populations of this species display dramatic genetic differentiation even between relatively proximate localities.
 Crosses between these populations typically show hybrid breakdown (decreases in fitness of F2 individuals).
-Understanding the genetic basis of this hybrid breakdown is a major research project in my lab.
-The evolution of interactions between mitochondrial and nuclear encoded proteins appears to be one source of deleterious interactions that can contribute to reproductive isolation.
-We continue to explore this genomic coadaptation in this system along with a number of other candidate genetic pathways.
+Understanding the genetic basis of this hybrid breakdown could yield insights into the early stages of the process of speciation (link).
 Recent work in the lab has also focused on the nature of adaptation in thermal tolerance among populations of this species and its implications for reproductive isolation in this system.
+This work could help reveal how species will be able to handle future changes in temperature environments (link).

 Moths: